shailpujan88/X-Delicious/README.md

-#FOOOD RECIPE WEBSITE 🍔🍿🥡🍣🍝
+#FOOD RECIPE WEBSITE 🍔🍿🥡🍣🍝.

-#SPOONCULAR API
+#SPOONCULAR API.

-This is a food delivery website built using ReactJS,HTML,CSS.
+This is a fOOD RECIPE WEBSITE built using ReactJS,HTML,CSS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).